 Enter Crossfit.
 Crossfit further improved my relationship with food.
 When I started crossfit, I mainly wanted to improve myself aesthetically.
 I mean, have you seen some crossfitters?
 But once I started, my goals shifted.
 I did a few workouts, and they were hard!
 I was using just the bar, and I would see others in class adding more weight, and it inspired me to get stronger.
 I wanted to finish a workout, and to add more weight to the bar.
 But you need fuel in order to do that.
 I knew that if I wanted to get stronger and put “RX” next to my score on a workout, that I needed to increase my intake.

 And when I did, the opposite of what I thought would happen happened.
 I gained strength and lost body fat.
 Crossfit helped me to really see food as fuel and not the enemy.
 I started to care more about the weight on the bar than the weight on the scale.
 I stopped fearing carbs.
-I might not be the best crossfitter, but I really love doing it, and it helps me feel so much better about myself.
+I might not be the best crossfitter, but I really love doing it, and it helped me feel so much better about myself.
 I may not finish first, but I feel accomplished just for finishing in general most days!
 And it’s kind of a therapy for me.
 Whenever I feel angry, frustrated or down about something, I channel it into my workout and push through it.
 “Sweat it out” in a way.
 In the end, I always feel better.

 I learned to accept my imperfections.
 I am not perfect, but I have learned to embrace that fact.
 If I were perfect, then I would not have any goals, any drive, or any reason to work hard.
 I love that I am not perfect.
 I love the fact that I worked hard to get to where I am.
 How boring would my life be if it was perfect and I never had to work towards anything?
 I know that not every day will be a good day, but bad days are okay.
 They help me to appreciate the good more.
 My recovery hasn’t always been roses and butterflies, but I have learned and grown through it all, and learned to love myself despite my weaknesses.